Social Security Name Change

 *If you opt to file your SS-5 by mail you will need to include your certified marriage certificate AND U.S. Passport.
 Photocopies are not accepted.
 Your certificate and U.S. Passport will be mailed back to you along with your new Social Security card.

-The Social Security Name Change Timeline
+Name Change Timeline for Social Security

 Expert Social Security Name Change Tips